sabernhardt/WordPress-Documentation-Style-Guide/docs/4-punctuation/apostrophes.md

 [info] **Highlight:** Use straight apostrophes. [/info]

+<style>style + p code {background: transparent; font-family: inherit; padding: 0;}</style>

-Use straight apostrophes, the same character as a single quotation mark (<code style="display: inline; background: transparent; font-family: inherit; padding: 0;">'</code>).
-It is completely fine to use straight apostrophes in code snippets.
+Use straight apostrophes, the same character as a single quotation mark `(').` It is completely fine to use straight apostrophes in code snippets.

 ## Apostrophes in contractions